 is the same design we used a pre-built version of to run simulations in the earlier single-node simulation guide.

 This is a design that has four cores, no nic, and uses the 4MB LLC + DDR3 memory model.

-To do so, comment out all of the other build entries in
+To do so, delete (or comment out) all of the other build recipe names listed in the

 end up with something like this (a line beginning with a